 Chapter IV

-The No fault System
+The No-Fault System

-Chapter 4 Part I: Comparing the No-Fault System in the World
+Chapter 4 Part I: Comparing No-Faults System Internationally

-Introduction to the No-fault System
+Introduction to the No-Fault System

-Errors in medical diagnosis and treatment that cause damage or injury to patients and that occur in either hospitals or in community medical facilities are one of the greatest challenges posed to health systems throughout the world.
-For the tort system, the most common legal system in the world, there are multiple problems in granting compensation to all individuals who are injured as a result of medical complications.
-This is partly because it rests on the principle of proving fault, while a “no-fault system” is based on the idea that proof of fault is not required.
+Errors in medical diagnosis and treatment that cause damage or injury to patients and that occur in either hospitals or in community medical facilities are one of the greatest challenges health systems throughout the world now face.
+For the tort system, the most common system of compensation for injury in the world, there are multiple problems in granting compensation to all individuals who are injured as a result of medical complications.
+This is partly because the tort system rests on the principle of proving fault, while a “no-fault system” is based on the idea that proof of fault is not required.

-The system is based primarily on tort law and when it is debated in the courts does not succeed in effectively coping with the challenges of the medical system pertaining to accidents and medical negligence.
-Both the number and scope of claims is rapidly increasing and the legal system is forced to deal on a daily basis with legal cases that require special medical expertise.
-The courts are neither the ideal arena to deal with complex medical cases nor the place to learn and gather new insight.
-Not only that they do not contribute to creating mutual trust between patients, medical personnel, and healthcare institutions, but also many of the laws are in their very essence largely irrational.
-They often lead to a sense of unease and thus cause a deterioration of the situation.
+Currently, the system for compensating those injured by medical errors in Israel is based primarily on tort law.
+However, the courts are increasingly unable to effectively cope with the challenges posed by the medical system arising from accidents and medical negligence.
+Both the number and scope of claims is rapidly growing, and the legal system is forced to deal on a daily basis with legal cases that require special medical expertise.
+The courts are neither the ideal arena to deal with complex medical cases nor the place to learn and gather new understanding and insights.
+Not only does the judicial process fail to contribute to creating mutual trust between patients, medical personnel, and healthcare institutions, but many of the approaches and results are, in their very essence, largely irrational.
+They often lead to a sense of unease and thus cause a further deterioration of the situation of compensation for medical injuries.
 Indeed, the situation today is characterised by multiple flaws and deficiencies, including:

 Ineffectiveness;